Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.discussions.component.md

 // TODO - refine !!!
 A report can be run on demand (ad hoc) or it can be scheduled.
 A report is run when the Widget that displays it is refreshed.
 Widgets can be set to refresh when they are displayed, on demand or recurring (say every 20 seconds).

+## 4. Why some reports take longer / async processing
+All reports are run asynchronisely.
+This simply means that the frontend issues the request for the data to the backend, and then continues without waiting for the answer.
+Once the backend has retrieved the data, it stores the result set and then sends a message to the frontend to let it know.
+If the user is signed on, a message (growl) will popup to notify the user that the results of the report is ready.

+The user can retrieve the results by opening the Widget based on it, which will obtain the data from the result set.

+Unless specified specifically, the result set will be deleted within a set time.
+This time is a system parameter that can be set by the user.
+For as long as the result set remains available, the Widget will refresh immediately as it does not have to run the extraction process again from the database.
+Caution should be taken not to let result sets get stale unnecessarily, as updates to the database will not be reflected.

+## 5. How a deleted a user is treated

+After a user is created, the record is written to the database.
+Deleting a user depends on whether he has been active in the system.
+If this user has not had any activity, for example not logged in or run any reports, the record will physically be deleted.
+This caters for the situation where a user was entered in error.
+However, if the user has logged in at least once, the record cannot be deleted.
+The record can only be made inactive.
+This way the log and history for the user is kept indefinately.

+## 6. Audit information kept by the system
+// TODO - finalise

+## 7. Explain datastructures in Canvas (ER in words)

+Canvas keeps a list of valid users that may use the system.
+Associated information is username, admin user or not, date created and so on.
+A list of groups are also kept.
+A user can belong to zero or many groups, and a group can have zero or many users.
+Groups are flat: a group cannot belong to another group.

+Canvas also keeps the following:
+* Datasources (created in the backend)
+* Reports (created in the backend)
+* Dashboards
+* Widgets

+The Dashboard is the canvas on which information is displayed, and the Widget is the presentation of data.
+This can be a tabular report, text, image or a graph.
+Each Dashboard can contain zero or more Widgets.

+The creator of a Dashboard is the owner, and at that point in time the Dashboard is only visible and accessable by the owner.
+The Owner can however assign permissions to other users.
+Permissioning states the specific actions that another user may perform to the Dashboard.

+## 8. Different types and uses of a Dashboard

+A Dashboard is just a blank canvas where information can be used.
+Think of it as a blank Excel workbook.
+Each Dashboard can have one or more tabs, similar to worksheets in Excel.
+Each tab can contain one or more Widgets; similar to a tables and graphs on an Excel worksheet.

+One use of a Dashboard is to show monthly management accounts.
+Another can be a single report.
+Or ....  // TODO

+// TODO - show examples (fancy ones too !!!)

+## 9. Dashboard design principles
+// TODO get from article

+## 10. Problem solving / fault finding

+## 11. Technology and software used

+## 12. Design limits

+## 13. Passwords

+The passwords of users are stored in the backend database, but encrypted.
+This means that it is not human readable, and will never be displayed.
+It is possible to change one's own password.
+If a user has admin rights, he can change the password of any user.

 ##  Points for discussion: whether to include in the system or not ?
 * What Vega graph types to include?
 * How and should we stream real-time data?